mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 When you first open RStudio, it'll look something like this:

 ![New RStudio](/AJL2025/assets/Rblank.PNG)

+To create a new file, click "File" > "New file" > "R Script"

 ### III.
 Using AQI Calc.R - step by step

 #### a.
 Setting up the working directory